virtual-labs/exp-peer-to-peer-systems-chord-iiith/experiment/theory.md

 *Inline Exercise 3* : Modify **Recursive_Preceding _Node()** to handle the corner case.

 We remark that *Initialisation* routine is a basic routine which sets a node’s fields (finger table, predecessor) correctly.
-By storing *predecessor* of every node in its finger table, we can handle node addition/deletion by adding/deleting specific entries in other nodes' fields, and by running *Initialisation* routine for new node.
+By also storing *predecessor* of every node in the node itself we can handle node addition/deletion by adding/deleting specific entries in other nodes' fields, and by running *Initialisation* routine for new node.
 Interested reader can attempt to define these sub-routines, which are fairly straightforward.
 Details are in [K&S].